1

 – Nigel J

-Jun 22 at 20:23
+Commented Jun 22, 2023 at 20:23

 • @NigelJ Here is an example from the Gospel of Luke: Hating one's own father, mother, children, brethren, etc. is a requirement for being a disciple of Jesus (14:26).
 That is at odds with Jesus's reminder of the commandment "Honor thy father and thy mother" (18:20).
 In turn, that reminder is at odds with Jesus's disavowal of his own mother and brethren (8:19-21).
 Furthermore, 8:21 implies a dual and conflicting position that some must have toward Jesus for fitting the "mother & brethren" characterization in 8:21 and yet having to hate him in order to be his disciple(s) (14:26).
-Jun 23 at 17:44
+Commented Jun 23, 2023 at 17:44

 • The juxtaposition of these very texts highlights the old humanity, the new birth, regeneration, the making of new relationships in the light of Christ's resurrection, the being crucified (in Christ) to all that is of nature and the certainty of rising again in a realm where they neither marry nor are given in marriage.
 There is no contradiction in all of this if one repents and believes and receives such wondrous truth.